 Lake trout are stocked in Lake Champlain in fall as ‘fingerlings’, i.e., age-0, but at a range of sizes (149-211 mm) similar to fall age-1 wild lake trout (145-232 mm, Wilkins and Marsden in review, Marsden et al. 2018).
-Consequently, size is a more relevant metric than age when evaluating diet, growth, and condition.
+Consequently, size may be a more relevant metric than age when evaluating diet, growth, and condition.
 Lipid concentration in juvenile lake trout could provide insight into the recent surge in natural recruitment as an indirect measure of foraging success – lipids serve as energy resources and help fish to cope with environmental stressors (Adams, 1999; Tocher, 2003).
 In particular, lipids are used for basic maintenance and other metabolic needs during winter, when prey availability is presumably low and typically reduced by the end of the open-water season (Adams, 1999; MacKinnon, 1972; Rikardsen and Elliott, 2000).
 For example, juvenile rainbow trout (Oncorhynchus mykiss) and juvenile Atlantic salmon (Salmo salar) exhibited depleted lipid reserves (by 60-90% and 34-57%, respectively) over winter (Biro et al., 2004; Naesie et al., 2006).
 Additionally, the health of fish can often be predicted by lipid content; fish with low growth and condition factor have correspondingly low lipid content (Amara et al., 2007).
 Accordingly, total lipid content provides an assessment of the energy status of a fish (Naesie et al., 2006; Trudel et al., 2005), and may indicate how well fish are prepared to survive the winter.
 Differences in lipid content may help explain why lake trout in Lake Champlain are exhibiting natural recruitment and how different areas of the lake might support the growth of juvenile wild fish.
 Variation in lipid content between stocked and wild juvenile fish could also reveal differences in the abilities of wild and stocked fish to survive stressors such as the winter season.

-We hypothesized that total lipid content of wild juvenile lake trout would be greatest in the central Main Lake where wild recruits are most abundant (Marsden et al., 2018; Wilkins and Marsden in revision), and would be highest in the summer when the prey base is most abundant.
+We hypothesized that total lipid content of wild juvenile lake trout would be greatest in the central Main Lake where wild recruits are most abundant (Marsden et al., 2018; Wilkins and Marsden in revision).
+We also examined seasonal lipid differences that might confound site-related comparisons.
 We also hypothesized that newly stocked lake trout would have a higher lipid content than wild juveniles because hatchery fish are typically fed a highly nutritious diet under ideal conditions prior to their release.
 However, post-release stress and adaptation to a wild-caught diet could result in a substantial reduction in lipid content.
-To test our hypotheses, we measured total lipid content of stocked and wild juvenile lake trout (ages 0-3) in Lake Champlain from three areas of the Main Lake basin during three seasons, and lipid content of age-0 hatchery lake trout prior to stocking.
+To test our hypotheses, we measured total lipid content of stocked and wild juvenile lake trout (ages 0-3) captured from three areas of the Main Lake basin of Lake Champlain during three seasons, and lipid content of age-0 hatchery lake trout prior to stocking.

 Methods